gharveymn/nightswitch/README.md

 This extension is also way too big right now because of the geoip feature.
 This is sort of on my todo list, but if someone wants to do that for me I would be soooooooo happy.

 ## [CHANGELOG](https://github.com/gharveymn/nightswitch/blob/master/CHANGELOG.md)

+### 1.0.5
+Fixes issue where manually setting the time didn't do anything.

 ### 1.0.4
 Fixes bug where `nightswitch.geolocation` did not have the same name in the code